-Thanks to the generous grant funding through the Cape Fear Memorial Foundation, the program is offered for free to survivors who are finished with chemo and radiation treatments.
+Thanks to generous grant funding through the Cape Fear Memorial Foundation, the program is FREE to survivors of breast cancer.

 Individuals should discuss beginning a fitness program with their doctor.
 It’s important that individuals feel ready and comfortable to move and stretch.

 Survivors in any stage of recovery are welcome to participate but must have completed all chemotherapy and radiation treatments.
 Doctor’s permission is required before beginning the program.
 External post-surgical drains must be out and incisions healed.